ahmedattia213/Project1DataEngineering/DataVisualization.md

 ![png](DataVisualization_files/DataVisualization_51_1.png)

-<h1>Distribution of Age of Winners in each Category using boxplot<h1>
+## Distribution of Age of Winners in each Category using boxplot

 ```python